Events & Activities

 Join Princess Caroline each day as she inspires and encourages boys and girls to be good, kind and giving to all.
 Princess Caroline will be sharing stories, songs & more at Art In The Park.
 Bring your camera to pose with the Princess, compliments of Art In The Park.
 Princess Caroline will enchant and delight your little one.
 Be sure to find her at Art In The Park and receive a free gift!

-Vibraphones are played with mallets striking keys that correspond to the keyboard of a piano.
-The beautiful sound of the instrument comes from the metal tubes which hang below the keys; this amplifies the sound.
+Vibraphones, also called Vibraharps or Vibes, are played with 2 or 4 mallets.
+Striking different keys that correspond to the keyboard of a piano.
+The beautiful sound of the instrument comes from the metal bars (keys) and metal tubes which hang below the keys; this in turn amplifies the sound.
 In addition there is a motor, which spins acoustic paddles within each metal tube, giving the instrument a vibrato effect.
-The instrument is often called a vibraharp because it sounds similar to a harp with its soft, soothing sounds.
+The instrument is often called a Vibraharp because it sounds very similar to a Harp in its soft, soothing sounds.

 Located in Kellogg Park!

 The popular children’s mural will return all weekend in Kellogg Park.
 Children of all ages are invited to come and make their artistic mark on an interactive canvas mural.
-Following the event, the murals will be donated to Hoben Elementary School & Smith Elementary School!
+Following the event, the murals will be donated to East Middle School!